Benjamin Hübner

 Benjamin Hübner (born 4 July 1989) is a German former professional footballer who played as a defender.

 Career

 Early career

 Born in Wiesbaden, Hübner made his professional debut in the 2.
 Bundesliga for Wehen Wiesbaden on 18 May 2008 when he came on as a substitute for Benjamin Siegert in the 90th minute in a game against Freiburg.

 Ingolstadt

 On 6 May 2014, he signed a three-year contract with Ingolstadt.

-Hoffenheim
+TSG Hoffenheim

-On 18 May 2016, he signed a contract with Hoffenheim.
+On 18 May 2016, he signed a contract with TSG Hoffenheim.

 Retirement

 On 6 December 2022, Hübner announced his retirement from football after persistent injuries had resulted in him playing just 478 minutes in two-and-a-half years.

 Personal life

 His brothers Christopher and Florian are professional footballers and his father Bruno is director of sports at Eintracht Frankfurt.